mattdiamond/Recorderjs/README.md

 This will clear the recording.

-    rec.playbackRecording()

-This will playback the recording as an audio object.

     rec.getWavBlob( callback[, mimeType])

 This will generate a Blob object containing the recording in WAV format.
 The callback will be called with the Blob as its sole argument.